Xtr126/XtMapper/README.md

 ## Development

 ### Build
-- Run `./gradlew assembleDebug` at the base directory of the project
+- Run `./gradlew assembleDebug` or `./gradlew.bat assembleDebug` at the base directory of the project

-If you want to contribute code, please base your commits on the latest dev branch.

-- Touch emulation is handled by TouchPointer.java and Input.java.
+- Touch emulation is handled by InputService.java and Input.java.
-- InputService.java runs separately from the app as an elevated java process using app_process and adb shell/root.
+- RemoteService.java runs separately from the app as an elevated java process using app_process and adb shell/root.

 ## Help and support
 Feel free to file an [issue](https://github.com/Xtr126/XtMapper/issues).